- Page Count: 452

 Yes, it has the typical plot of super intense star-crossed lovers, a love triangle, damned immortals, and it follows the normal outline (the MC arrives at a new school, is instantly attracted to some brooding dangerous guy, and he’s rude as he tries to keep her away to protect her).
 BUT the writing is coherent and there’s an added twist of the girl being reincarnated every 70 years or so to fall in love with that same guy over and over.

 So I mostly appreciated that there wasn’t a ton of girl hate or abusive behavior from the guy.
-That might be a sad thing to give an extra star for, but there you go.
+That might be a sad thing to give an extra star for, but I guess we’re at that point.
 And I really did like the awesome creepy graveyard outside of the school!
 That was a neat setting.

-So yeah… sometimes iffy stories are just funny if the writing isn’t too bad and there’s nothing terribly enraging about the plot.
+So yeah… sometimes iffy stories are just fun if the writing isn’t too bad and there’s nothing terribly enraging about the plot.
 I was entertained enough to stick with this to the end!
+Definitely think I would have liked it more when I was younger.